oneapi-src/level-zero-spec/include/tools/SYSMAN.md

 ## <a name="sml">Switch</a>
 A device is able access memory and resources on a remote device using a high-speed switch rather than using the PCI bus.
-If the device has such a switch, the property ::xet_sysman_properties_t.numSwitches will be non-zero.
+If the device has such a switch, ::xetSysmanSwitchGetCount() will return a non-zero number.

 The following functions can be used to manage the switch: